craftercms/docs/source/security/processes.rst

 Release
 -------

-* Full security and depdency scan and update
+* Full security and dependency scan and update
-* Release commit GPG signing, 2FA to Sonatype (Maven)
+* Release commit GPG signing with 2FA to Maven Central
 * MD5 and SHA512 checksums on all artifacts
 * All 3rd party software is downloaded from the original authority and checksums validated
 * CrafterCMS is fully regression tested using automated testing